Grand jury issues subpoenas in Bolton book investigation related to handling of classified information

 Opening a grand jury case and issuing subpoenas is one of many early steps in an investigation, and leak investigations in particular can be lengthy.
 Most submissions to the Justice Department for leak cases are not forwarded to prosecutors for investigation, and most of such investigations do not result in charges, said one person familiar with the matter.

-In Bolton’s case, assessing his intentions, the government’s handling of the classification review and the dispute’s political aspects add further complexity.
+In Bolton’s case, assessing his intentions, the government’s handling of the classification review and the dispute’s political aspects adds further complexity.

 In pre-publication litigation, the government disclosed that national security adviser Robert C. O’Brien, whom Trump appointed to succeed Bolton, ordered an additional review of Bolton’s book after a career National Security Council staffer said he had completed required edits.